 Here at Waster, we always look at the bright side of things and hope for the best without fail.
 We, of course, trust that people, most especially the Australian Government, are becoming more aware of the plastic waste problem that we have caused through the years, and are creating a long-term solution for it.

 Similarly, we have always done – and still do – our own part to help reduce plastic waste: by offering waste and recycling services and writing blogs/latest news articles.
 But at the end of the day, we want stronger and wider-scaled initiatives.

-Lo and behold, two important news pertaining to plastic bans drop at the same day!
+Lo and behold, two important news pertaining to plastic bans drop on the same day!

 A lot has happened in the past few hours, but none more important (for us, at the very least) than the news we bear for you today.

-In a not-so surprising, expected turn of events that has transpired without even a day passing by, NSW announced that its single-use plastic ban will take effect into two stages starting in a few days, 1 June 2022.
-In the same day, Australia’s supermarket giant Woolworths announced that it will ditch its 15c reusable bags and will instead focus on a more sustainable alternative.
+In a not-so-surprising, expected turn of events that has transpired without even a day passing by, NSW announced that its single-use plastic ban will take effect in two stages starting in a few days, 1 June 2022.
+On the same day, Australia’s supermarket giant Woolworths announced that it will ditch its 15c reusable bags and will instead focus on a more sustainable alternative.

 Waster: readily-available recycling solutions for small and medium Aussie businesses provider

 Before we take you further into the discussion and talk about the latest news on the plastic ban: NSW banning single-use plastics and Woolworths stopping 15c-selling of reusable bags, we want to share Waster with you.